 Dr Robert Lyman - Military Historian, Author and Trustee of KET Born in New Zealand in January 1963 and educated in Australia, Robert Lyman was, for twenty years, an officer in the British Army.
 Educated at Scotch College, Melbourne he was commissioned into the Light Infantry from the Royal Military Academy, Sandhurst, in April 1982.
 In addition to a business career he is an author and military historian, publishing books in particular on the war in the Far East.
 He is a Fellow of the Royal Historical Society.
 Robert is married to Hannah, has two sons, and lives in Berkshire.
 For information about Robert's publications please visit his website: robertlyman.com

-Christopher Jary, author and Trustee of The Keep Military Museum in Dorchester.
+Christopher Jary, author and Trustee of The Royal Hampshire Regiment Museum.
 Christopher will be 67 the day after this Webinar!
 He has written nine books, co-written four, edited four and helped with several others.
 Most are about military history – principally Second World War – but one was a family story and three explained how British government works.
 His first book – in 1990 – told the story of his mother’s first husband, Jack Wetherly, who was killed flying with RAF Bomber Command.
 He was a regular reviewer for British Army Review.

 Christopher spent 35 years in government, half of them as a civil servant and the other half at the Civil Service College teaching about the ethics and practicalities of the working relationship between ministers and civil servants.
 Having retired at 55, he has devoted the last dozen years to the human stories of military history and enjoying Dorset.